robertobloj/tensorflow-builder/README.rst

 1. bazel - image with bazel_ which is an open-source build and test tool similar to Make, Maven, and Gradle.
 2. sources - image with tensorflow_ sources downloaded from github_.
 Image depends on bazel image.
-3. builder - image allows to build tensorflow from sources.
-Image depends on sources images.
+3. builder - images allow to build tensorflow from sources.
+Images depend on sources images.

 **IMPORTANT:** These images don't support GPU compilation for now.